QOM-One/Qom-Docs/developers/guides/query_balances.md

 where:

 - `$ETHADDRESS` is the Etherum hex-address the balance is to be queried from.
-    Note that Evmos addresses (those beginning with `evmos1...`) can be converte.d to Ethereum addresses using libraries such as [evmosjs](../libraries/evmosjs.md).
+    Note that Qom One addresses (those beginning with `evmos1...`) can be converte.d to Ethereum addresses using libraries such as [evmosjs](../libraries/evmosjs.md).
 - `$BLOCK` is the block number or block hash (eg. `"0x0"`).
     The reasoning for this parameter is due to [EIP-1898](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1898.md).
 - (optional if running local node) `$NODE` is the JSON-RPC node information is requested from (eg. `https://eth.bd.evmos.org:8545`).